musicman84/Chessbasic/README.md

     b = bishop
     k = king
     q = queen
-*Player 1's turn (white pieces) - select piece to move by cooardinates (coloumn letter, row number) for example A2, then select piece destination using the same coordinates system
+*Player 1's turn (white pieces) - select piece to move by cooardinates (coloumn letter, row number) for example A2 (or a2), then select..
-*Player 2's turn (black pieces) - see above
+*.. piece destination using the same coordinates system *Player 2's turn (black pieces) - see above
 *close window to end (checkmate is not yet implemented)

-To run executable, the StandardBoardInit.dat file must be within the same folder.